Richelle-T/exercise-tracker/README.md

 ## Usage
 ### Home Page
 All changes made (add, edit, delete) will be reflected on the home page.
-To return to the home page, click on "Home" in the navigation.
+To return to the home page, click on `Home` in the navigation.

 ### Add an exercise
-Click on "Add" in the navigation, then fill out the form.
-Click `Add` in the row next to the exercise to save it.
+Click on `Add` in the navigation, then fill out the form.
+Click `Add` next to the exercise to save it.

 <img src="https://github.com/Richelle-T/exercise-tracker/assets/116057301/31516405-0689-4def-ad65-4b58b10274c5" alt="exercise-tracker-add-exercise" width="600">